Snipaste/translations/README.md

 * Translate (see below for instructions).
 * Send a pull request.
    * If you don't know how to send a pull request:
-     * [Create an issue](https://github.com/Snipaste/translations/issues) and tell us where we can download your translation.
+     * [Create an issue](https://github.com/Snipaste/translations/issues) and tell me where I can download your translation.
      * Or, you may just email the language files to snipaste.app@gmail.com.
-* Tell us your name (or id) and link as a contributor.
+* Tell me your name (or id) and link as a contributor.
 * Your translation will be included in the next version of Snipaste.

 ## How to translate

-Though you may open the .ts files with a text editor, we strongly recommend you translate them using [Qt Linguist](http://doc.qt.io/qt-5/qtlinguist-index.html).
+Though you may open the .ts files with a text editor, I strongly recommend you to translate them using [Qt Linguist](http://doc.qt.io/qt-5/qtlinguist-index.html).

-For your convenience, we have prepared the portable packages of Qt Linguist:
+For your convenience, I have prepared the portable packages of Qt Linguist:
 * [Windows x64](https://bitbucket.org/liule/snipaste/downloads/VC2015_dll_x64.zip) | [Windows x86](https://bitbucket.org/liule/snipaste/downloads/VC2015_dll_x86.zip)

 Basic steps to translate using Qt Linguist: